 I can’t believe that I’ve managed to reach my ripe old age and still haven’t managed to find a reason to hate Jews.
 What am I missing?

 I grew up in a small Southern Virginia town where there was what might seem like a surprising number of Jews.
-Their prominence wasn’t because of their numbers, though, but because they were highly motivated, generally successful and owned a lot of local businesses.
+Their prominence wasn’t because of their numbers, but because they were highly motivated, generally successful, socially active and owned a lot of local businesses.

 So far, these qualities seem to demand admiration and emulation rather than envy or hate, so there must be something else.